bcoe/karait/README.markdown

 The Problem?
 ------------
-The company I work for http://attachments.me faced a conundrum.
-SQS was not quite cutting it for some of our messaging-queue needs, but I wanted to avoid immediately pulling a new technology, .e.g., Redis or RabitMQ.
+The company I work for (http://attachments.me) faced a conundrum.
+SQS was not quite cutting it for some of our messaging queue needs, but I wanted to avoid immediately pulling a new technology, .e.g., Redis or RabitMQ.
 Why? we don't make heavy use of a messaging queue, it's mainly for system-wide messaging, e.g., a global shutdown message before deploying new code.

 The solution?
 -------------